By David Bradley, DVM, FASLMS For The Education Center

 David Bradley, DVM, FASLMS’ has practiced for over 25 years in mixed, small animal, equine, and exotics with a special interest in surgery.
 Dr. Bradley began using lasers in private practice in 1999.
 He has consulted with dozens of laser specialists and hundreds of veterinary and human physicians.
 Dr. Bradley has lectured nationally and internationally on veterinary laser use.

-This Education Center article was underwritten by Aesculight of Woodinville, Wash., manufacturer of the only American made CO2 laser.
+This Education Center article was underwritten by Aesculight of Bothell, Wash., manufacturer of the only American made CO2 laser.